Nick689/CustomPOS/Readme.md

 ##Advancement
-Only french version is curently available.
+Only French version is currently available.
 Most important features are already implemented, this program is already used in production.
 You should find a good reactivity/stability.
 Take care to fully debug/test new version on a test database before using in production.